What’s the real difference between Hard and Super Hard

 In Hard levels, there is usually:

-- one or two key obstacles that, if you affect them correctly early,
+- one or two key obstacles that, if affected early,

-- allow the board to start moving and creating combos.
+- allow the board to start moving and forming combos.

 In Super Hard levels, by contrast:

-- and the board does not open just because you play well.
+- and the board does not open simply by playing well.

 - clearing specific points,